davidrb/opqbox2/README.md

 High level requirements
 -----------------------

 The design of OPQBox2 is influenced by our experience with the first generation OPQBox.
-Design and documentation information about our first generation hardware is available at the [OPQBox1 repository](https://github.com/openpowerquality/opqbox1).
+Design information about our first generation hardware is available at the [OPQBox1 repository](https://github.com/openpowerquality/opqbox1).

 We performed a [pilot study of our first generation hardware and software](http://openpowerquality.org/technology/g1-pilot-study.html), and one of the results of this study are the following major requirements for OPQBox2:

-  * Support event recording upon power cutout.
-OPQBox2 includes a Li-Po battery so that the box can record an event if power is interrupted prior to shutdown.
+  * **Support event recording upon power cutout.** OPQBox2 includes a Li-Po battery so that the box can record an event if power is interrupted prior to shutdown.
 Also to support this requirement, OPQBox2 includes nonvolatile 64K EEPROM memory.

-  * Satisfy IEEE PQ standards.
-This includes 256 samples per waveform and locking to 60Hz input.
+  * **Satisfy IEEE PQ standards.**  This includes 256 samples per waveform and locking to 60Hz input.

-  * Improve data quality through dual transformers.
-OPQBox2 has an internally fused UL-listed dual secondary transformer so that the transformer used to power the device is independent from the transformer used to collect PQ data.
+  * **Improve data quality through dual transformers**.
+OPQBox2 is designed so that the transformer used to power the device is independent from the transformer used to collect PQ data.

 Summary of component changes
 ----------------------------

-Here are the primary proposed hardware changes for OPQBox2 that impact on power and measurement:
+Here is a summary of component changes proposed for OPQBox2:

                 | OPQBox1 | OPQBox2